emaaForlin/GoCuraEngine/README.md

 This is a CuraEngine wrapper to use with Golang

 ## Installation
-First you need to have installed (CuraEngine)[https://github.com/Ultimaker/CuraEngine].
+First you need to have installed [CuraEngine](https://github.com/Ultimaker/CuraEngine).

 On Ubuntu you can run `apt install cura-engine`

-Or you can build it following the (official docs)[https://github.com/Ultimaker/CuraEngine#readme]
+Or you can build it following the [official docs](https://github.com/Ultimaker/CuraEngine#readme)